stepps00/green-data/README.md

 # green-data

-This repository contains aggregated data of parks, open spaces, and areas with similar designations.
-This data is openly licensed and sourced from a variety of organizations, but please review all source information for any attribution requirements.
+This repository contains aggregated geo-data for parks, open spaces, and areas with similar designations.
+Data is openly licensed and sourced from a variety of organizations, but please review all source information for any attribution requirements.

 Today, data is available per country, in shapefile format, with a limited set of properties.